Phase-space representation of coherent states generated through SUSY QM for tilted anisotropic Dirac materials: Fidelity and Wigner function

-here, $\overline{\beta}$ denotes the complex conjugate of a number $\beta$ and the first (second) superscript $\pm$ along with the subscript $n$ ($m$) determines the form of the function $\psi_n^{\pm}(x-z)$ ($\psi_m^{\pm}(x+z)$).
-Let us observe that the coherent state $\Psi_{\alpha}$ possesses a spinorial nature; this is why a matrix Wigner function is obtained.
-However, the quasiprobability distribution will be determined by the trace of the matrix from equation \eqref{eq:34}.
-In the next subsection, we will present some examples of the phase space behavior of the trace of the Wigner function from equation \eqref{eq:34}.
-This will allow us to compare this behavior with that of the CS of the harmonic oscillator.
+being $\mbox{L}_n^{m-n}$ the generalized Laguerre polynomials and $u=\sqrt{\omega}\left[\left(x+\frac{2\tilde{k}}{\omega}\right)+\frac{2ip}{\omega}\right]$.
+The Wigner function in Equation \eqref{eq:47} does not depend explicitly on the valley index $\nu$, but it does depend on the band index $\kappa$ in contrast to the fidelity of Equation \eqref{eq:42}.
+On the other hand, we can observe that the coherent state $\Psi_{\alpha}$ possesses a spinorial nature; this is why a matrix Wigner function is obtained.
+However, the quasiprobability distribution will be determined by the trace of the matrix from Equation \eqref{eq:47} which is an invariant.
+In the next part, we will choose some specific forms for $f_n$ and show the behavior of the fidelity and trace of the Wigner function under those choices.
+This will allow us to compare this behavior with that of the coherent states of the harmonic oscillator.